midhunhk/random-contact/README.md

 <img alt="Random Contact" src="/resources/promotional/feature_graphic_v2.png" width="820"/>

 Random Contact is an Android app that shows the details of a random contact from your contacts list.
-This is a fun and personal project which has been made open source.
+This is an experimental, fun and personal project which has been made open source.

 ## Features
  - Designed based on material design principles